TritonDataCenter/knife-joyent/README.md

 Knife Joyent
 ===

 This is a [Knife](http://docs.chef.io/knife.html) plug-in for Joyent CloudAPI.
-This plug-in gives knife the ability to create, bootstrap, and manage servers on the [Joyent Public Cloud](http://www.joyentcloud.com/) as well as Cloud providers powered by Joyent's [SmartDataCenter](http://www.joyent.com/products/smartdatacenter/) product offering.
+This plug-in gives knife the ability to create, bootstrap, and manage servers on the [Joyent Public Cloud](https://www.joyent.com/) as well as cloud providers powered by Joyent's [Private Cloud](https://www.joyent.com/private-cloud/) product offering.

-For more information on Joyent CloudAPI, see: [CloudAPI Documentation](http://api.joyentcloud.com/docs)
+For more information on Joyent CloudAPI, see: [CloudAPI Documentation](https://apidocs.joyent.com/cloudapi/).

 ## Installation